 - You are not a particularly light sleeper, as the motion transfer in Emma mattresses can wake lighter sleepers.

-- You sleep in any position, although the Emma is particularly supportive for side sleepers.
+- Sleeping in any position is your preferred style, although the Emma is particularly supportive for side sleepers.

 - You like the slightly softer feel of an all foam mattress